 For Russian President Vladimir Putin, the concepts of "free Internet" and "sovereign Internet" are not mutually exclusive.

-Russia had previously successfully performed several tests that were intended to simulate how RuNet, the "local" Internet, would react in the event of a foreign cyber attack.
+Russia had previously successfully carried out several tests that were intended to simulate how RuNet, the “local” Internet, would react in the event of a foreign cyber attack.

 In February, news came that Russia was planning to disconnect from the Internet to see what would happen in the event of a foreign assault.
-I told you about it in a post that described the different approaches to a future of "Splinternet", a network that is no longer global but made up of many "islands".
+I told you about it in a post that described different approaches to a “Splinternet” future, a network that is no longer global but made up of many "islands".

-Interconnected blocks, but capable of making themselves watertight, closing the doors to the outside at will.
-A bit like it already happens today with the Chinese network.
+Interconnected blocks, but capable of making themselves watertight, closing the doors towards the outside at will.
+A bit like what already happens today with the Chinese Internet.

-To this end, the Russian government has passed a law requiring Internet service providers to allow inspection of all outbound traffic and, if necessary, to maintain an isolated intranet called RuNet.
+To this end, the Russian government has passed a law requiring Internet service providers to allow inspection of all outgoing traffic and, if necessary, to maintain an isolated intranet called RuNet.

 This week, the country ran an unprecedented series of tests, officially to simulate the conditions of a foreign cyber attack.
 The ability to keep its internal infrastructure operational was achieved by blocking all incoming and outgoing traffic.